-MS, PhD Candidate, Department of Environmental Science & Engineering, UNC-CH
+MS, PhD, Department of Environmental Science & Engineering, UNC-CH

 National Science Foundation, Graduate Research Fellow